psidex/playlist2podcast/README.md

 The generated RSS XML file is located at `podcasts_path/playlist_title/podcast.xml`.

-If the podcast title has special characters, p2p makes the name safe for filesystems, so will change and/or remove special characters from the directory name.
+If the playlist title has special characters, p2p makes the name safe for filesystems, so will change and/or remove special characters from the directory name.
 To get the directory name, the easiest way is to either `ls` your podcast directory or look in the logs.